Join our newsletter

 2.7.2 Cleaning date and time

 Dates and time can be tricky.
-Sometimes the error is not apparent until doing computations (like the activity duration example above) on date and times.
-The cleaning process involves:
+Sometimes the error will not be apparent until you are running computations on the date and times.

 2.8 Standardize and normalize data

-Standardization and normalization are used to rescale your numeric data to a common range (usually between 0 and 1 for normalization).
-So if your payment_value column had numbers in the 1000s and your quantity_purchased 10s, those two features can become comparable (0.8 and 0.3 for instance).
+This is important in cases where, for example, if your payment_value column had numbers in the 1000s and your quantity_purchased 10s, those two features can become comparable (0.8 and 0.3 for instance).

-Standardizing and normalizing data has several advantages:
+Standardizing and normalizing data has other advantages:

 2. Faster algorithmic convergence.
 Normalization and standardization allow for algorithms to converge faster, aka they spend less computing power and time to arrive at their final solution.